exclaimgames/exclaimgames.github.io/_pages/test-club.md

 ### How 'finished' will the games I get be?

-They'll be fully functioning games with a few elements still in draft.
+They'll be fully functional games with a few elements still in draft.
 So while the artwork, packaging and instructions may be a little raw, the way you play will be close to completion.
-That's not to say they won't evolve later on - your views on our prototypes will influence what happens to them next.
+That's not to say they won't evolve later on - your views on our prototypes will influence what happens next.

 ### How much feedback will you need on a prototype?

-We'll send you a simple form to complete that should take no more that 10 minutes of your time.
-Before filling it in, ideally you'll have played the game through a few times to thoroughly stress test it.
+We'll send you an online form to complete that should take less that 10 minutes to fill in.
+Before submitting it, ideally you'll have played the game a few times to thoroughly stress test it.
 Play with different numbers of players, try and cheat the system, add in your own rules - do whatever you like to help us make it better for everyone.

 ### Will I be paid?